Designing a database for spatial interfaces

 // edge4.polys.spatial → { origin: [200, 150] }

-The join always goes through the edge.
-Object data is never duplicated.
-Position is always contextual.
-In practice, rendering a universe means walking its edges and loading every guest.
-Every render starts with a graph traversal.
+The join always goes through the edge: object data is never duplicated, and position is always contextual.
+In practice, rendering a universe means walking its edges and loading every guest, so every single render starts with a graph traversal.

 What this costs

 Edge count scales multiplicatively.
-An object in ten universes means ten edges, each versioned and synced independently.
-In Kosmik, edges are full cosmic objects with their own Merkle-based version history.
+An object placed in ten universes means ten edges, each one versioned and synced independently, and in Kosmik edges are full cosmic objects with their own Merkle-based version history.
 The storage overhead per transclusion is real.

-None of this is a reason to avoid transclusion.
-It's the cost of a model where data lives in one place and appears in many.
-The alternative is copying: duplicate the photo into each universe with its own position.
-No edges, no graph traversal, no cascade complexity.
-But copies diverge the moment someone edits one, and then you're building sync anyway, except now you're syncing data instead of relationships.
+None of it is a reason to avoid transclusion, though.
+It's simply the cost of a model where data lives in one place and appears in many.
+The alternative is copying: you duplicate the photo into each universe with its own position, and you get no edges, no graph traversal, and no cascade complexity.
+But copies diverge the instant someone edits one of them, and then you're building sync anyway, except now you're syncing data instead of relationships.
 We tried that first.
 Edges are simpler.

 Where this is heading

 There's no standard library for transclusion.
 No ORM understands edges.
-Every team building spatial tools ends up designing some version of this, usually after the flat list of objects with coordinates stops working.
+Every team building spatial tools ends up designing some version of this, usually right after the flat list of objects with coordinates stops working for them.

-We've tried the alternatives and we keep landing on edges.
-The real question is how far down the stack they should go.
-Right now, transclusion is an application-layer graph we build on top of whatever storage we have.
-The database doesn't know that an object can live in three places at once, that position is contextual, that deleting a universe means walking a graph.
+We've tried the alternatives, and we keep landing back on edges.
+The real question now is how far down the stack they should go.
+Right now transclusion is an application-layer graph that we build on top of whatever storage we happen to have.
+The database underneath doesn't know that an object can live in three places at once, that position is contextual, or that deleting a universe means walking a graph.

 I think the database should know.